 In 2019, the Company closed a series of transactions related to the sale of its Canadian fossil fuel-based electricity generation business and Alberta PowerLine (see Note 23).
-These sales resulted in an aggregate gain of \$174 million (\$65 million after-tax and NCI).
-As the gain was related to a series of one-time transactions, it was excluded from adjusted earnings.
+The sale resulted in an aggregate gain of \$174 million (\$125 million after-tax).
+As the sale of operations is not in the normal course of business, the related gain on sale of operations was excluded from adjusted earnings.